 In one scenario she has gotten on the train home just in time, just to find her boyfriend being at home with another woman.
 Can it get worse?
 She just lost her job and finds her boyfriend cheating on her.
 Her life crumbles in front of her eyes.
 She lost everything....or so she thought.

-In the second scenario she has just missed the train home, arrived at home much later, her boyfriend still being there, but the woman, who has been there before with him, has left already and so she doesn't learn about the affair.
+In the second scenario, she has just missed the train home, arrived home much later, her boyfriend still there, but the woman, who has been there before with him, have left already and so she doesn't learn about the affair.
 She lost her job, ok, but she thinks she still has the support of her love.
-The story line continues from there.
+The storyline continues from there.

 I don't want to spoil the whole movie for you, just in case you would like to watch it one day.
 But I really did like the story.
 It is about change, about new beginnings that feel like terrible endings at first.
-It is about gaining, when you think you lose.
-It is about chances, opportunities and possibilities and that you cannot ever be certain in life.
+It is about gaining when you think you lose.
+It is about chances, opportunities, and possibilities, and you cannot ever be certain in life.

-But life happens and delivers situations that are beyond our control and be it just missing the train and all of your life plans change into another direction.
-Your heart sinks in that moment and you feel the loss in every cell of your body.
-You lose ground and all you can see is darkness, no future, no way out.
+But life happens and delivers situations that are beyond our control and be it just missing the train and all of your life plans changing in another direction.
+Your heart sinks at that moment and you feel the loss in every cell of your body.
+You lose ground and all you can see is darkness, no future, and no way out.
 You can't imagine, that things are going to change again from there and that one day you will be able to see the light at the end of the tunnel.
 Take that time of grief for yourself.
 It is normal.
 Allow yourself to feel the pain.
 It won't stick forever.

-Don't get me wrong, it is good to have coping strategies at hand and knowing what to do, when X doesn't lead to Y. But chances are Z might still happen, because;
+Don't get me wrong, it is good to have coping strategies at hand and know what to do when X doesn't lead to Y. But chances are Z might still happen, because;

 Life is change.

 It happens every day, every hour, every minute.
-Seasons change, the weather changes.
-There is no lifelong winter, no lifelong storm and rain.
+Seasons change, and the weather changes.
+There is no lifelong winter, no lifelong storm, and rain.
 The sun shines through eventually and warms you with its light.
 And as often as you take an umbrella with you in case it might rain, as much you won't need it and you just carry it around as a burden for no reason.
-You can resist rain, yet it will rain, when it rains anyway and there is nothing you can do about it.
-The art is to deal with those uncertainties without suspecting catastrophies all over the place.
+You can resist rain, yet it will rain when it rains anyway and there is nothing you can do about it.
+The art is to deal with those uncertainties without suspecting catastrophes all over the place.

 Could you end this toxic relationship?